andeedeguzmaneng-cloud/Experiment-4-Jupyter-Notebook-Test/README.md

 	1. Normal Output (table) → when a DataFrame is printed.
  	2. Graphical Output (plot) → when a barplot or chart is displayed.
-  	3.Error Message → a red message shown when the code has a mistake or a variable is undefined.
+  	3. Error Message → a red message shown when the code has a mistake or a variable is undefined.

 --- OUTPUT ---